alicewang65/myfitness/README.md

 1. As non-registered user, I can register a new account with the site.
 2. As a user, I can log in to the site.
-3. As a user, I can see all of my logs in a single list / table format.
-4. As a user, I can create a new log.
-5. As a user, I can see the entries (title, date and preview) of a specific log in a single list / table format.
+3. As a user, I can see all of my entries (title, date and preview) in a single list / table format.
-6. As a user, I can create a new entry (title, date, description) in a log.
+4. As a user, I can create a new entry (title, date, description) in a log.
-7. As a user, I can modify an existing entry (including deleting the entry) in a log.
+5. As a user, I can modify an existing entry (including deleting the entry) in a log.
-8. As a visitor to the page, I can see the "About" page to learn more information about the site.
+6. As a visitor to the page, I can see the home page to learn more information about the site.

 ## Research Topics

 * (5 points) Integrate user authentication
     * I'm going to be using passport for user authentication
-    * And account has been made for testing; I'll email you the password
+    * An account has been made for testing; I'll email you the password
-    * see <code>cs.nyu.edu/~jversoza/ait-final/register</code> for register page
-    * see <code>cs.nyu.edu/~jversoza/ait-final/login</code> for login page
 * (4 points) Perform client side form validation using a JavaScript library
     * see <code>cs.nyu.edu/~jversoza/ait-final/my-form</code>
     * if you put in a number that's greater than 5, an error message will appear in the dom